alexeykuz-sys/MyRecipe-MS3/README.md

 The site owner has the following goals:

--   To provide users with interactive and easy navigation learning process.
+-   To provide users with clean and easy way to create recipes
 -   To encourage users to learn more
 -   To provide platform with colours and fonts stimulating users experience.
 -   To give users control over the game, by choosing of the language, initiating and resetting the game and timer.